skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Boland, which was recently conquered and isn't in any shape to engage in any sort of commerce just yet.

-Finally, Eomer learns the address of a contact on the northern side of the city who is somehow connected with what is left of the resistance.
+Finally, Eomier learns the address of a contact on the northern side of the city who is somehow connected with what is left of the resistance.

 Once Skeeve emerges from the keep, the party (minus Beck) meets out